Lagarosiphon

 Description

-• Aggressive perennial submersed aquatic plant with branched, brittle stems up to 5m long.
+• It is an aggressive perennial submersed aquatic plant with branched, brittle stems up to 5m long.

-• Can grow surface-reaching mats of up to 4m from bottom of water body.
+• Plants can grow surface-reaching mats up to 4m from the bottom of a water body.

-• Leaves are stiff, curled backwards, alternately arranged in spiral form.
+• Leaves are stiff, curled backwards and alternately arranged in spiral form.

 Habitat